jsafrane/scratch/AWS CSI.md

 ### DescribeVolumes quota
 In order to attach/detach volume to/from a node, current AWS cloud provider issues `AWS.AttachVolume`/`DetachVolume` call and then it polls `DescribeVolume` until the volume is attached or detached.
 The frequency of `DescribeVolume` is quite high to minimize delay between AWS finishing attachment of the volume and Kubernetes discovering that.
 Sometimes we even hit API quota for these calls.

-It would be better if CSI driver could get reliable and fast event when a volume has become attached / detached.
+It would be better if CSI driver could get reliable and fast event from AWS when a volume has become attached / detached.

 Or the driver could batch the calls and issue one big `DescribeVolume` call with every volume that's being attached/detached in it.